elte-fi/www-webprogramozas/pages/subjects/webeng/practices/async.md

-# Handling asynchrony in JavaScript
+# Handling asynchrony in JavaScript -- Web engineering

 ## Table of contents